ladroop/Chaturbate_reloaded/README.md

 Press "STOP RECORD" to stop the recording and save it to disk.
 -The video adjustments are not visible in the recording.
 -You can not close the video control popup while recording.
--The quality of the recordings are reasonable but not extreem good, for good recordings use an external recorder (the script got many options to copy the video URL).
+-The quality of the recordings are reasonable but not extreme good, for good recordings use an external recorder (the script got many options to copy the video URL).

 Snapshots (in the context menu when you right click the video) will be saved as snapshot.jpg